 PURPOSE:

-The Code of Federal Regulations (CFR) provides that licensees comply with those Parts of the CFR that pertain to the possession, use, storage, disposal and transportation of radioactive materials.
-Fuel facilities are required to develop, document, and implement a material control and accounting program commensurate with the scope and extent of licensed activities within the plants.
+The Code of Federal Regulations (CFR) provides that licensees comply with those Parts of the CFR that pertain to the possession, use, storage, disposal, and transportation of radioactive materials.
+Fuel cycle facilities are required to develop, document, and implement a material control and accounting program commensurate with the scope and extent of licensed activities within the plants.
 For this reason, it is mandatory that all material control and accounting (MC&A) inspectors gain a general and comprehensive knowledge of the contents of relevant MC&A requirements in the CFR.
 This activity will provide the inspector with detailed knowledge of the contents of the requirements and how to apply the appropriate MC&A regulation requirements.

 COMPETENCY AREA: REGULATORY FRAMEWORK